minixalpha/StrayBirds/README.md

 StrayBirds
 ==========

-An Clean Blog, write something on GitHub, no git, no make.
+A Clean Blog, write something directly on GitHub, no git, no make.

 Visit Website on [StrayBirds](http://minixalpha.github.io/StrayBirds/)